brihadeesh/brihadeesh.github.io/content/about.md

 I have a cat at home and she's called Goose V. Goose the Fifth since there have been four "Geese" before her.
 She's predominantly a stray that just comes and hangs out at our place, but I hope to adopt her soon.
 She loves to be indoors, especially in the winters since it gets cold and she needs additional warmth.
 She doesn't mind jumping up next to me on the chair or on the bed even.
 At night sometimes, she even likes to sleep next to me.
 She's a talkative cat and often gets very aggressive with the head bumps and the purring.
-She does get quite loud too at times, especially when I per her on her lower back, which she loves, incidentally.
+She does get quite loud too at times, especially when I pet her on her lower back, which she loves, incidentally.
 Occasionally, shes so calm that she lets me scratch her belly too, and this is rare apparently.

 {{< figure src="/img/goose_IV-1.jpg" alt="A white and gray cat with pale green eyes" class="rounded border-solid border-2 w-40 h-auto" caption="Goose V. Photo by Brihadeesh S, Oct 2023" >}}